Skip to content

 • Proper spacing is maintained (e.g., - [x] DONE)

-*Note: If you modify the checkbox directly on the page in the Obsdian editor, the task state keyword will not be automatically updated accordingly.
+*Note: If you modify the checkbox directly in the Obsidian editor, the task state keyword will not be automatically updated.

 Task Keywords